 Many of us don’t have a particularly healthy relationship with food.
 We’ve assigned “good” and “bad” labels to food and feel a tremendous amount of guilt when we indulge in the latter.
 We’ve deprived ourselves of foods we like, only to swing back into our old habits and berate ourselves for our lack of self-control.
 It doesn’t make us feel good about ourselves or our bodies, which in turn often makes us eat more as we seek to comfort ourselves.
 The messages out there are confusing, one minute everyone is on the keto diet, the next they’re all doing juices.

 On top of that, eating often takes place on the go; at a desk, in the car, or during another activity, like watching TV or trying to catch up with friends.

-We’ve disconnected from the magical experience of eating.
+We’ve disconnected from the magical experience of eating and, most importantly, supplying our body with the nutrients it needs to get through our busy days and nights.
 The smell of a good meal and the joy of sitting down at the table at the end of a long day and catching up with your loved ones is a brilliant way to combat the stress of modern life.